Agatha Christie books to be rewritten for modern sensitivities

 In the 1937 Poirot novel Death on the Nile, a passage describing a Black servant as grinning because he understands the need to stay silent about an incident, no longer relays that he is Black or smiling.
 Instead, he is simply “nodding”.

-The edits include amends made to the inner monologue of characters such as Miss Jane Marple or Hercule Poirot.
+The edits include amendments made to the inner monologue of characters such as Miss Jane Marple or Hercule Poirot.

 In a new edition of the Miss Marple novel A Caribbean Mystery (1964), the narrator praises a West Indian hotel worker’s “lovely white teeth”.
 This has now been cut, along with similar references to “beautiful teeth”.